michellab/BioSimSpace/python/BioSimSpace/Gateway/README.md

 # BioSimSpace.Gateway

-This sub-package provides functionality to act as a bridge between BioSimSpace and the outside world.
+This package provides functionality to act as a bridge between BioSimSpace and the outside world.
 It allows the user to define robust and portable workflow components (nodes) that can be run from a variety of environments, e.g. within [Jupyter](http://jupyter.org), or from the command-line.